Tennessee pauses executions, will review lethal injections

 The pause will remain in effect through the end of the year to allow time for the review and corrective action, Lee said.

-The move comes after Smith’s attorneys asked last week for a moratorium on executions and a review of the state’s execution protocols.

-“Governor Lee’s decision to pause executions pending an independent review of Tennessee’s lethal injection protocol shows great leadership.
-The use of compounded drugs in the context of lethal injection is fraught with risk.
-The failure to test for endotoxins is a violation of the protocol.
-Governor Lee did the right thing by stopping executions because of this breach,” Federal Public Defender Kelley Henry said.

-Henry said last week that the night before the execution, she requested the results of tests for “potency, sterility and endotoxins” that are supposed to be carried out on the execution drugs if they are obtained from a compounding pharmacy.
-She had received no response.
+Henry said last week that the night before the execution, she requested the results of the tests for potency, sterility and endotoxins but received no response.
 Henry suspects at least two of the three execution drugs were compounded, rather than commercially manufactured, she said, although secrecy rules surrounding Tennessee executions makes it difficult to know for certain.

+After a public outcry several years ago, many drug manufacturers refused to sell their medications for executions, making the drugs difficult for prison systems to obtain.
+Tennessee and many other states also began approving exemptions to open records laws, shrouding the identity of drug suppliers and other information about executions in secrecy.

+It was through a public records request that Henry received heavily redacted records from the state’s last lethal injection execution in 2019.
+She believes the drugs in that case did not pass the required tests.
+Drugs are supposed to be tested to United States Pharmacopeial Convention (USP) standards.
+Henry said she believes those drugs were tested but using a standard from a different country, likely because they were sourced from overseas.

 While lethal injection was adopted as a humane alternative to the electric chair, it has been the subject of consistent problems and lawsuits.